-Failure to file Form 1041-T by the due date (March 6, 1995, for calendar year estates and trusts) will result in an invalid election.
+Failure to file Form 1041-T by the due date (March 5, 1996, for calendar year estates and trusts) will result in an invalid election.
 An invalid election will require the filing of amended Schedules K-1 for each beneficiary who was allocated a payment of estimated tax.
-Be sure to attach Form 1041-T to your return ONLY if you have not yet filed it.
+Attach Form 1041-T to your return ONLY if you have not yet filed it.
 If you have already filed Form 1041-T, do not attach a copy to your return.